phase2/particle/README.md

 From your Drupal Twig templates in `templates/` you can `{% include %}`, `{% extends %}`, and `{% embed %}` your Pattern Lab Twig template files.
 Each of the top level folders has a Twig Namespace like `@organisms` and then you append the path down to the file like below.

     {% include "@organisms/path/to/file.twig" %}

-Say we made a Card molecule and we wanted to use that in the node teaser.
-It come together like this:

 ## Assets